KwamenaTheDataAnalyst/KwamenaTheDataAnalyst/README.md

 - 👋 Hi, I’m @KwamenaTheDataAnalyst
 - 👀 I’m interested in everything data
 - 🌱 I’m currently learning data analytics
-- 💞️ I- To become a proficient data analyst capable of making impactful contributions to any organization.
+- To become a proficient data analyst capable of making impactful contributions to any organization.
-- 📫 Reach out to me on X: https://x.com/_justKwamena

 <!---
 KwamenaTheDataAnalyst/KwamenaTheDataAnalyst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.